dvisionlab/Larvitar/README.md

 ### Latest Published Release: 1.3.3

-This library provides common DICOM functionalities to be used in web-applications: it's wrapper that simplifies the use of cornestone-js environment.
+This library provides common DICOM functionalities to be used in web-applications: it's wrapper that simplifies the use of cornerstone-js environment.
 Orthogonal multiplanar reformat is included as well as custom loader/exporter for nrrd files and [Vuex](https://vuex.vuejs.org/) custom integration.

 - `index` main file